 Location of Chaudayyadanapur

-Chaudayyadanapur is a small village in Ranebennur taluk of Haveri District
+Chaudayyadanapur is a small village in Ranebennur taluk of Haveri District in Karnataka.

 History of Chaudayyadanapur

 The history of Chaudayyadanapur is well known to the history of Karnataka region.
 The northern part of Karnataka is one of the richest areas of India in monuments of great artistic value.
 It was the time of the greatest expansion of the Kalamukha Lakulasaiva movements and of the rise of Virashaivism.
 Chaudayyadanapur was known as Shivapur in early times.
 Shivapur is the old name of Chaudadanapur.
 A 12th century social reformer Basaveshwar donated this village to Ambigara Chaudayya (a boatman), so the name is Chaudayyadanapur or Chaudadanapur.

 Chaudayyadanapur consist of many Hindu temples.
 But the centre of attraction of Chaudayyadanapur is the Mukteshwar temple.
 Mukteshwar Temple is a single cellar temple in Jakkanachari style.
 Similar temples were built under the patronage of Kalachuri or Seuna dynasties.
 This temple is a jewel of architecture of the 11th -12th centuries.
 It was built during the heyday of the kingdom ruled by the Kalyani Chalukyas and the Seunas of Devagiri.
 It is dedicated to an Udbhava Linga named Mukteshwar.